aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imlrenderingmode/_index.md

 ```

 If fall-back shape is available for ink (InkML) object, Aspose.Words renders fall-back shape instead of the InkML.

+ **Remarks:**

 Please note that after saving a document to a fixed page format with fall-back rendering mode, InkML objects in the AW document model are permanently replaced with their fall-back counterparts.
 As a result, saving the same document again will always use fall-back shapes, even if [ImlRenderingMode](../../com.aspose.words/imlrenderingmode/) is set to [INK\_ML](../../com.aspose.words/imlrenderingmode/\#INK-ML).

 ### INK_ML {#INK-ML}
 ```